the-engine-room/library/_books/agriculture.md

 	<p>As part of CGIAR’s Open Data and Open Access Initiative, the Systems Office team supports Centers in helping them identify whether the data they are working with falls into exception categories (sensitive information, or information that can identify individuals when combined with other datasets) in order to put data management structures in place at the project planning stage.
 The Systems Office also works with Centers to ensure that informed consent is an important part of their project framework.</p>
 </blockquote>

-### Strengthening and Enabling Rights of Vulnerable People
+### Strengthening and enabling rights of vulnerable people

 Within the sector, vulnerable communities are most at risk of being put at a further disadvantage as a result of the increased use and influx of data.
 One way of countering this is by focusing on strengthening rights of those groups, such as farmers’ rights.